 Where are the NCO’s?

 It seems as if the only commander of the StromTroopers were either Naval Officers or a mystical wizard who wields a laser sword.
 There doesn’t seem to be any middle management in the battlefield or in garrison.
 Once an officer or space wizard issues an order, what usually follows is what I can only assume is a group of Storm Trooper privates running in a gaggle towards the objective and shoot at it from the hip.
 It appears to have no middle management or rank structure outside of Trooper and then officer.

 Where do they fit in exactly?

 In Solo we see a larger imperial army in action with some Stormtroopers thrown in the mix.
 Unfortunately, it’s never made clear what role or who the Stormtroopers are as whole in the Imperial Military.
 It’s implied that they are the *main force* as in they are standard issue trooper.
 Especially if you follow the line of Logic that Lucas put forth as the Clone Army directly became the Imperial Army.
 However, in Solo it appears there are another contingents of Imperial forces, which are separate from them or at the very least wear different uniforms and are issued completely different gear.
 Furthermore, in Solo it clears that no matter what part of the Imperial Military you’re in there are two types of people; officers who scream and yell propaganda before getting blown up, and literally everyone else.
 Are the storm troopers an elite corps similar to the Marines?
 Or are they the standard trooper?
 Many questions remain.

 Tactics?
 No really, has anyone in the Imperial Military even played a game of laser tag?

 I understand this is more of an Leadership thing.
 Honestly though, After boot camp I watched Empire again and was questioning the Imperial tactics.
 Why the hell would you raid a place when you plan on killing or capturing everyone in it?
 Hoth was under siege, pull up the whole imperial Navy and sit there.
-Siege battles have been done for literally thousands of years, the tactics behind it are pretty easy.
+Siege battles have been done for literally thousands of years, and the tactics behind it are pretty easy.
 You stand around, they starve, that’s basically it.
 Speaking of Solo, why is there trench warfare in Star Wars?
 You have ships that can literally drop off AT-ST’s anywhere ON A PLANET and are capable of “interstellar travel”, but your best idea is to fight like it’s 1917?
 Don’t even get me started on the Clones literally running at a entire Corps of battle droids on the barren lands of Geonosis likes it’s the Battle of Waterloo.
 Also…Endor, really?
 I know you can throw wars such as: The Revolutionary War, the Vietnam War, The Afghanistan War, The Iraq War as examples of local forces resisting a much larger and well supplied military.
 Don’t start with me, those are different.
 We watched an AT-ST get taken out by two logs tied to trees, and another literally just slipped on logs and fell.
 You could make the case for a 20 year Ewok insurgency, but insurgencies are launched specifically not to get into open battles with militaries.
 Endor was an embarrassment for the Corps and everyone knows it.

 Even The Special Forces Suck

 When we see the Death Troopers for the first time in Rogue One they look really badass.
 The director of Rogue One, Gareth Edwards, definitely took modern lessons and designed them appropriately.
-Their weapons had stocks, they had black armor (better than bright white), and they had Comms that were scrambled to the outside user but obviously understandable to their comrades.
+Their weapons had stocks (that they used), they had black armor (better than bright white), and they had Comms that were scrambled to the outside user but obviously understandable to their comrades.
 However, any practicality pretty much ends there; they miss just as much as their standard counter parts.
 They do stupid things like run out of cover to throw a grenade.
 They are all killed without much ceremony and unfortunately do little to add any suspense.
 To make matters worse they let the person they are assigned to protect to get shot within the first ten minutes of seeing them.
 In The Mandalorian we see one Death Trooper get into hand to hand combat with Mando.
 Why I have no idea, but the fight lasts for about 4 seconds, before he is promptly executed – clearly someone needs more STMAP classes (Stormtrooper martial arts program).
 Plus, when we’re able to view the aftermath of the Death Troopers barrage into the cantina (full of their own guys, of course) we see scorch marks of laser bolts all over the wall containing the window.
 For surgically enhanced super soldiers, missing a literal broad hole in the wall seems pretty pathetic.
 I’ve mentioned the Death Troopers appearance in Rebels too.
 It’s embarrassing for them and you can even look up “Death Troopers all scenes, Rebels” on YouTube - just cringe.

 They are embarrassingly inaccurate